readerbench/INFLO-L-at-S-Integration/learning_strategies_scoring/README.md

 task = 'summary'
 data = {
-    'context': "The supporting text that the student has read.", 'question': "A description of the summarization task (what to focus on).", 'student_response': "The student's summary",
+    'context': "The supporting text that the student has read.", 'student_response': "The student's summary",
 }
 ```